PETROENG 7051 - Formation Damage and Productivity Enhancement

 General Course Information

-Course Code PETROENG 7051 Course Formation Damage and Productivity Enhancement Coordinating Unit Australian School of Petroleum Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Intensive short course of lectures, seminars Available for Study Abroad and Exchange N Prerequisites MATHS 1011, MATHS 1012 Course Description The course covers formation damage in injection and production wells, its prediction, mathematical and laboratory modeling, prevention and mitigation.
+Course Code PETROENG 7051 Course Formation Damage and Productivity Enhancement Coordinating Unit Australian School of Petroleum Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Intensive short course of lectures, seminars Available for Study Abroad and Exchange Y Prerequisites MATHS 1011, MATHS 1012 Assumed Knowledge MATHS 2201, MATHS 2104, PHYSICS 1100, PETROENG 2009, MECH ENG 2021, COMP SCI 1201 Course Description The course covers formation damage in injection and production wells, its prediction, mathematical and laboratory modelling, prevention and mitigation.
 The oil-production processes covered are injectivity decline, re-injection of produced water, invasion of drilling fluid, sand production, gravel pack, sand screens, fines migration, disposal of produced water, IOR.
 The physics phenomena caused damage include deep bed filtration, external filter cake formation, precipitation of salts, ashpaltenes and paraffines, fines migration and liberation, rock deformation and compaction, two-phase flow of suspensions and colloids.
 Cases of vertical, horizontal, fractured and perforated wells are discussed.
 Techniques of damage removal and well stimulation are presented.

 The lectures are accompanied by numerous training exercises and field examples